ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 }
 ~~~

-Service Provider implementors SHOULD ensure that misuse of pagination
+Service Provider implementers SHOULD ensure that misuse of pagination
 by a SCIM client does not deplete Service Provider resources or
-prevent valid requests from other clients being handled.
+prevent valid requests from other clients from being handled.
 Defenses
-for a SCIM Service Provider are similar those used to protect other
+for a SCIM Service Provider are similar to those used to protect other
-Web API services -- including the use of a "Web API gateway" layer,
+Web API services -- including the use of a "Web API gateway" layer
 to provide authentication, rate limiting, IP allow/block lists,
 logging and monitoring, response caching, etc.